 Jot down ideas and Make Notes

-Also, I never feel guilty about watching TV because I get tons of ideas just by watching commercials, infomercials and even just regular TV shows.
-If you can keep your business on your mind in whatever you do, you’ll be amazed as how ideas will just pop in your head.
+Also, never feel guilty about watching TV.
+I get tons of ideas from commercials, infomercials and even just regular TV shows.
+Keep your business on your mind in whatever you do and you’ll be amazed as how ideas will just pop in your head.

 2. Repurpose your Content